Supporting Working Forests

-What if we could have healthy forests, a healthy climate, healthy communities, and thriving local economies?
+What if we could have healthy forests and healthy communities, and thriving local economies?

-Recently, Sustainable Northwest and partners officially launched a new initiative to connect landowners taking actions that improve forest health, climate resilience, and carbon storage with green builders who are increasingly demanding this material – and measure progress along the way through a robust data collection and sharing process.
+Recently, Sustainable Northwest and partners officially launched a new initiative to connect landowners taking actions that improve forest health with green builders who are increasingly demanding this material – and measure progress along the way through a robust data collection and sharing process.

-At our launch event in Portland, Oregon this spring of 2024, we hosted nearly 200 people from across many industries – architects, construction firms, Tribal and family forest managers, state and federal agencies, timber mills, and wood product manufacturers.
-These varied parts of the industry came together to hear how we’ve been successfully building large construction projects with wood from forests managed in ways that benefit nature, people, and local economies – and how we’re scaling up that effort alongside partners in the region, thanks to the USDA funding.
+At our launch event in Portland, Oregon in spring 2024, we hosted nearly 200 people from across many industries – architects, construction firms, Tribal and family forest managers, state and federal agencies, timber mills, and wood product manufacturers.
+These varied parts of the industry came together to hear how we’ve been successfully building large construction projects with wood from forests managed in ways that benefit nature, people, and local economies – and how we’re scaling up that effort alongside partners in the region.

 Here’s how our own Paul Vanderford of Sustainable Northwest says it: “We are re-building the relationship between the built environment and the people and forests that produce wood products in North America.
-This critical investment allows Sustainable Northwest and partners to support the sale of $230 million of local wood products.
-It also helps us accurately quantify carbon sequestration and climate resilience benefits from those wood products.”
+This critical investment allows Sustainable Northwest and partners to support the sale of $230 million of local wood products.”

 The way we ensure that wood is connected to specific mills and forests is by tracking and tracing the wood along the entire supply chain – from forest to mill to fabricator to delivery, and finally to the building being constructed.